codeigniter4/CodeIgniter4/user_guide_src/README.rst

 ============

 Now we need to install Sphinx and it's dependencies.
 Choose ``pip`` or ``pip3`` depending on operative system.
-After this step you need restart your Terminal window as Python won't find all applications we just installed othervise.
+After this step you need to restart your Terminal window as Python won't find all applications we just installed othervise.

 .. code-block:: bash